 If I would tell you that I spent $42, $42, $40, $10, $89, $0, $0, $17, $12, $42, $42, $42 and $42 on lunch this month, you will probably feel lost.
 But what if I told you I spent $30 on average on my mid-day meal?

-This is great when the numbers (the data), behave “nicely.”
-In many cases, however, we have non-symmetric, skewed and noisy data, and in these cases, compressing it will cause us to lose information.
+This is great when the numbers behave “nicely.”
+In many cases, however, we have non-symmetric, noisy data; in these cases, compressing it will cause us to lose information.
 Another important thing to consider is statistical corruption, which occurs when an estimator is too sensitive to a change in a single data point.

 Let’s take a group of company employees sitting in a room together.
 It would be easy to calculate their average salary if they’re willing to share it.
 But what will happen to this number if the CEO walks in?
 And let’s say, what will happen to it if Jeff Bezos follows him?